Built Heritage of the Kingston Peninsula

 This project began in 2005.
 Unless otherwise indicated, all of the houses included in the original collection were photographed by William Jones.
 Supervision of the project was carried out by Judith Baxter, student adviser for Kingston Peninsula Heritage Inc.

 The project was continued in 2020.
 Updated photographs and information on buildings, cemeteries, and public landmarks are being added by Rivers Keirstead with the guidance of Gordon Miller and Beth Quigley.
 The scope of the project expanded to include as many historical buildings and places as possible, as well as lost heritage buildings (buildings that are no longer standing but were of historical significance).
-The project is under the supervision of Hope Hunter, current President of Kingston Peninsula Heritage Inc.

 The built heritage index is ordered categorically into Churches, Cemeteries, Schools, Houses, and Other.
 Pages are ordered alphabetically.